frammenti/knowledge-sake/src/documentation.md

 ### Original Datasets

-The datasets used to cover the economic and political aspects affecting emigration include the following data from the respective sources:
+The datasets used to investigate how socio-cultural and economic inequalities influence individual access to knowledge include the following data from the respective sources:

 | Name | Source | Metadata | Privacy | Licence | Format |
 | -------- | ------- | ------- | ------- | ------- | ------- |